 When it comes to things to buy for Disney World, the list can be long.
 But, this year, I’m adding to my list of things to buy for your Disney park bag in 2022.
 These additions will help keep my family safe

-Things to Buy for Your Disney Park Bag in 2022: Extra Face Masks
+Things to Buy for Your Disney Park Bag: Extra Face Masks

 It’s hot in Central Florida, especially in summer and face masks at Disney Parks, as well as Disney World Resorts, are required.
 Add in the fact that you’re bound to be hot and sweaty, you’ll definitely want to pack extra face masks in case one gets messy from sweat.
 I’ll be taking both cloth and paper masks and swapping out when necessary.